maoruiQa/ollama-engineer-pro/readme.md

+## Appology:
+I'm a noob and not very good at English (the editation of the text below is directly writen by me in English, so many grammar mistakes may be made).
+Also, I'm not good at python(I just know little about it and can hardly program in python), I've tried my best, but there may be still some mistakes in the "ollama-eng-pro.py".

 ## 🦙 Ollama eng is here

 You can now have the power of this script, completely locally using Ollama and any of the supported function calling models: